New York City Mayor Eric Adams speaks to reporters after...

 New York City Mayor Eric Adams speaks to reporters after a news conference on Monday.
 Credit: AP/Seth Wenig

-Mayor Eric Adams' defense lawyer filed a brief on Tuesday morning charging Manhattan federal prosecutors with violating the mayor's right to a fair trial by leaking grand jury testimony about his federal corruption charges to the press.
+Mayor Eric Adams' lawyers sought sanctions Tuesday against Manhattan federal prosecutors on the mayor's corruption case for violating his right to a fair trial by allegedly leaking grand jury testimony to the press, according to court filings.

-The attorney, Alex Spiro, has asked Manhattan federal judge Dale Ho to schedule a hearing on the issue and to bring sanctions against the prosecutors if the allegations are proven.
+An attorney on the mayor's defense team, Alex Spiro, asked Manhattan federal judge Dale Ho to schedule a hearing on the issue, and if the allegations are proved, bring penalties against the prosecutors.

 Last week, Adams became the first sitting New York City mayor in modern history to be indicted.
-U.S. Attorney Damian Williams on September 26 announced that the mayor had been charged with soliciting and accepting campaign contributions from Turkish nationals -- a violation of federal election law -- and subverting campaign finance law by hiding the origin of those donations through straw donors and bribery.
+U.S. Attorney Damian Williams on Sept.
+26 announced that the mayor had been charged with soliciting and accepting campaign contributions from Turkish nationals and subverting campaign finance law by hiding the origin of those donations through straw donors and bribery.

-“Only three groups of people could have known the indictment had been returned at the time it was leaked to The Times: the prosecution team, the grand jurors, and court staff who processed the then-sealed indictment,” Spiro said in his brief.
-“But of those, only the prosecution team would have been privy to the government’s plan to announce additional details the next day (as it did in a self-laudatory press conference).
-It is therefore clear that the prosecution team is responsible for the leak.”
+"But of those," the brief says, "only the prosecution team would have been privy to the government’s plan to announce additional details the next day ...
+It is therefore clear that the prosecution team is responsible for the leak."

 A spokesperson for the U.S. Attorney’s Office for the Southern District of New York declined to comment.

-Spiro notes that the newspaper reported that it had a copy of the search warrant, which has yet to be made public, and mentioned that three iPhones, two laptops and papers had been seized.
+Spiro notes in the motion that the newspaper reported it had a copy of the search warrant, which has yet to be made public, and mentioned that three iPhones, two laptops and papers had been seized.

 Days later, CNN reported that the investigation focused on campaign donations to Adams by foreign nations.

-In the indictment, prosecutors charge that Adams received expensive upgrades on Turkish Airlines, among other luxury services, and in exchange leaned on the city fire department to open a newly constructed 36-story Manhattan Turkish consulate despite fire safety issues — allegations that hit the press almost a year before they became public.
+In the indictment, prosecutors charge that Adams received expensive upgrades on Turkish Airlines, among other luxury services, and in exchange leaned on the FDNY to open a newly constructed 36-story Manhattan Turkish consulate despite fire safety issues.

 "A cascade of critical articles based on one-sided, misleading leaks by the government has eroded public support for the Mayor long before he was ever charged with a crime and able to defend himself in court," the lawyer wrote.

-Attorneys for the mayor brought the issue up to federal prosecutors earlier in the year and asked for them to stop the leaks, but Spiro said that U.S. Attorney’s office did not admit to being the source of the information.
+Attorneys for the mayor brought the issue up to federal prosecutors earlier in the year and asked them to stop the leaks but the U.S. Attorney’s office did not admit it was the source of the information, the motion says.

 “Nor does the government appear to have taken any action whatsoever to try to turn off the spigot of confidential investigative information that began flowing to the media nearly a year before the Mayor was charged,” the lawyer said.